A dog and his human hiking in the mountains of Colorado.

 Elevations 8,000 Feet and Above

-Avoid taking a dog that hasn’t been properly acclimated to elevations above 8,000 feet on a high-altitude hike.
-Many mountain trails reach elevations of 11,000 to 12,000 feet, and hiking a fourteener involves climbing to over 14,000 feet.
-Healthy dogs that are well-trained and acclimated to these altitudes and long distances should be taken on hikes at such elevations.
+Avoid attempting a high-altitude hike with a dog that has not been properly acclimated to elevations above 8,000 feet and higher.
+Many mountain trails will take you well above timberline to 11,000 – 12,000 feet, and hiking a fourteener means going up to and over 14,000 feet.
+Only healthy dogs that are well-trained and acclimated for these altitudes and long distances should be taken on a hike to these elevations.

 Rest Day